 - Test continually, tweaking the colour as you go.

-Other Blood Tricks and Recipes
+Other Blood Recipes & Tricks

 - An old blood look.
 Use dissolved instant coffee to add a brown tone to the red.
-This also looks great on costume or smeared on walls, creating a look of “it’s been here a while.”
+This also looks great on a costume or smeared on walls, creating a look of “it’s been here a while.”

-Making Blood Appear from Nowhere
+Create Blood from Nowhere Effect

-There are two chemicals that work together to create a very authentic-looking dark red blood.
-It can be used to turn “water” into “blood” – so handy to create a blood trickle from a weapon, produce a stigmata right in front of your eyes, or anything else that requires blood to suddenly show from nothing.
+The chemicals potassium thiocyanate and ferric nitrate work together to create a very authentic-looking dark red blood.
+It can be used to turn “water” into “blood” right in front of your eyes.
+This can be used to create things like a blood trickle from a weapon, make a stigma appear, or anything else that requires blood to suddenly show from nothing.